RCsanchez1/Papyromancy/README.md

-# Papyromancy-Currency-Exchange
+# Papyromancy

 ## Purpose
-This will display the currency exchange rates where you are travelling.
+This currency exchange app will display the currency exchange rates where you are travelling.
 It will give you locations where you can get your currency exchanged and include google and yelp reviews for each location.
 It will also have a space that shows what you can buy for your money ie. how much a gallon of milk will cost in that currency.

 ## User Story
 As a traveling tourist